dovalgomes/simple-calculator/README.md

 # Simple Calculator

 This is a simple design of a calculator using pure javascript, html 5, bootrstrap and css.
-Without many frills, the objective of this project is to serve as an example for beginning programmers
+Without many frills, the objective of this project is to serve as an example for beginning programmers.

+# Libraries used:
+- Boostrap 4

 ## Getting Started